-I’m Hattie, a dog friendly photographer and blogger based in Cornwall, UK.
+I’m Hattie, a dog friendly photographer based in Cornwall, UK.
 I’m passionate about exploring dog friendly Cornwall and am always out walking with my Working Cocker Spaniel, Woody.

 Owning a dog, let alone your first, isn’t always an easy ride.
 I adopted Woody in the autumn of 2017.
 Between the selective hearing, bolting, bird chasing and of course the British weather, I wouldn’t change it for the world.
 Woody teaches me something new every day.
 From patience to confidence and most importantly, how to live life to the fullest.
 Woody is so much more than a household pet, he’s my fur baby and best friend.
 He has inspired me to follow my passions wholeheartedly and share my love of Cornwall with you.

 Whether you’re a new dog owner looking to build your confidence or a holidaymaker searching for a local’s best kept secrets, this blog is for you.
 Each week I uncover some of Cornwall’s much-loved dog walks, detailing the specifics.
 From local amenities and where to park to potential hazards along the way, I want to provide you with the step by step knowledge and insights I could seldom find.